TuftsRAS/kc/coeus-webapp/src/main/jsfrontend/apidocs/instprop/institutional-proposals.md

     + mailAccountNumber (optional) - The internal school account number that should be charged the mailing costs.
 Maximum length is 7.
     + mailDescription (optional) - Any information that will assist in the delivery of the proposal.
 Maximum length is 80.
     + subcontractFlag (optional) - Subcontract Flag.
 Maximum length is 3.
-    + costSharingIndicator (optional) - This attribute should always be overridden on the descriptive elements.
+    + costSharingIndicator (optional) - This attribute should always be overriden on the descriptive elements.
 Maximum length is 1.
-    + idcRateIndicator (optional) - This attribute should always be overridden on the descriptive elements.
+    + idcRateIndicator (optional) - This attribute should always be overriden on the descriptive elements.
 Maximum length is 1.
-    + specialReviewIndicator (optional) - This attribute should always be overridden on the descriptive elements.
+    + specialReviewIndicator (optional) - This attribute should always be overriden on the descriptive elements.
 Maximum length is 1.
     + statusCode (optional) - Status Code.
 Maximum length is 3.
     + scienceCodeIndicator (optional) -
-    + nsfSequenceNumber (optional) - NSF Code Sequence Number.
+    + nsfSequenceNumber (optional) - NSF Science Code.
 Maximum length is 12.
     + institutionalProposalDocument.documentNumber (optional) -